Buying an Arizona Rental Home

 Lastly, there are no “rent controls” in Arizona that are found in some other states.

 Bottom line … Arizona is generally a good place to own residential rentals … and a decent place to live in one.

 Positive Cash Flow

-Although it is likely temporary, since early in 2010, the “investment environment” for SFD (single-family-detached) rental homes has been in a rare condition … a substantial positive cash flow from such investments has been commonly achieved, which is very uncommon.
-Historically, for a SFD property purchased even with 75% financing, the max most recently, the cash for loan payments, maintenance, taxes, etc., has totaled to more than rent paid by the tenant.
+Since early in 2010, the “investment environment” for SFD (single-family-detached) rental homes in metro-Phoenix has been ideal … a substantial positive cash flow from such investments has been commonly achieved.
+Historically, for a SFD property purchased with 75% financing, the max with most lenders, the cash for loan payments, maintenance, taxes, etc., totaled to more than rent paid by the tenant.
+Not here and now!

-With the fall in home prices and interest rates, along with an increase in rents, it is now possible, even common, that the rent is more than all costs.
-In addition to the ongoing positive cash flow that is now possible, SFD investments also offer the tax benefits and long-term appreciation.
+With the fall in home prices and interest rates through 2012, while rents were increasing, it became typical that the rent was considerably more than all costs to own the property.
+In addition to the ongoing positive cash flow, SFD rental investments also offer tax benefits and long-term appreciation.
 In the recent past, home prices have skyrocketed, but so have rents.
 The positive cash flow is still typical even for recent purchases.

 What are the most important factors?